infotiv-research/gokart-documentation/docs/interfaces.md

 ```

 ## Remote Control
-It is possible to control the GoKart using Remote Control system.
+It is possible to control the GoKart using the Remote Control system.

 Spektrum DX6e 6CH System w/ AR610